Pastor Fidel GomezAssistant Pastor

 Absolutely!
 There were many that came to know the Lord during those years.
 Many people stepped up to the spiritual plate and allowed the Lord to use them in many special ways as they volunteered.
 Much of the spiritual growth of my children took place at Calvary Chapel Sunrise as they matured through their youth group years.

 What do you think some of those lessons were?

 The Lord used that time to develop me as a Bible teacher and to teach me to have the heart of a shepherd for His people.

 How would you define your role here?

-My primary role, and something that brings me great joy, is to support Pastor Bob in fulfilling the vision that the Lord places on his heart.
+My primary role, and something that brings me great joy, is to support the vision of Calvary Chapel to Make Disciples.
 Apart from that my role is to help our church body to grow in their relationship with Jesus through the Discipleship Ministry.